william-dawson/william-dawson.github.io/content/cblog/2017-08-21-hotelling.markdown

 Title: Hotelling's Method
 Date: 2017-08-21 11:00:00 +0900
 Category: Lessons
+Tags: linear algebra
+Summary: Hotelling's method is a way to compute the inverse of a matrix.
+I will introduce the method, present a toy implementation, and describe situations where it might be applicable.

 I would like to use this first blog post to introduce Hotelling's method for computing the inverse of a matrix.
 We'll focus on the symmetric case.
 First let's begin by asking why we would want to directly compute the inverse of a matrix.
 After all, one of the first things you'll learn in any numerical linear algebra class is to always avoid explicitly inverting a matrix.